Sypek/llm-qa-2023/README.md

 #### Models
 I've used two separate models for this task.
-- One model is designed to compute embeddings, it's a sentence transformer.
-I've used
+- One model is designed to compute embeddings.
+This model is a sentence transformer `huggingface-textembedding-all-MiniLM-L6-v2`
+- The second model is a generative, text2text model, the one used by me locally is `llama-2-7b-chat`.

+#### Data processing and conversation chain
+Langchain framework was used for converstion between human and bot.

+First documents are read using markdown reader.
+Then, documents are chunked into the smaller parts, embedded and saved in vector db.

+For the conversation purpose, I used `ConversationalRetrievalChain` which allows for conversation with retrieval.
+Context of the conversation is preserved in the memery which allows to further question having in mind previous parts of discussion.
+Moreover, the solution returns relevant documents.

 #### How to improve solution for POC